rsore/clargs/docs/examples/01_basic.md

 Once the application has been built you can run the application with the defined arguments:
 ```
-./basic --verbose --file filename.txt
+./basic -v --config conf.ini
 ```
 Alternatively:
 ```
-./basic -v --file filename.txt
+./basic --verbose -c conf.ini
 ```
-If you forget to supply a filename an error message will be displayed along with the help menu:
+If you omit the file path for the configuration option, an error message will be displayed along with the help menu:
 ```
-$ ./basic --verbose --file
+$ ./basic --configuration
-Error: Expected value for option "--file"
+Error: Expected value for option "--configuration"
-Usage: ./basic [--verbose] --file FILE
+Usage: ./basic [OPTIONS...]

 Options:
   --verbose, -v                 Enable verbose output
-  --file           REQUIRED  Specify file to load
+  --configuration,--config-c    Specify config file
 ```